 If both adrenal glands are removed, life-long hormone therapy to replace hormones made by the adrenal glands is needed.

-The way the radiation therapy is given depends on the type of cancer being treated and whether it is localized, regional, metastatic, or recurrent.
+The way the radiation therapy is given depends on whether the cancer is localized, regional, metastatic, or recurrent.
 External radiation therapy and 131I-MIBG therapy are used to treat pheochromocytoma.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 Combination chemotherapy is treatment using more than one anticancer drug.
 Systemic chemotherapy is used to treat pheochromocytomas and paragangliomas.